Didiloy/spotwrap/README.md

 pip install -r requirements.txt
 ```

+After that you need to compile spotdl for your system using pyinstaller.
+You can find a config file for pyinstaller in the ``pyinstaller`` folder.

 Then you have to compile the python file using pyinstaller:
 Here is a screenshot with all the options to use in auto-py-to-exe: ![Screenshot](assets/images/how_to_bundle_spotwrap.png)